 Who DIDN’T Know that Daft Punk is French?
-Posted by Hichem on Apr 13, 2011 in Film, Music, People, Vocabulary
+Posted by Hichem on Apr 13, 2011 in Music, Vocabulary

 Almost à mi-chemin (halfway)between la place Charles-de-Gaulle and Place de Clichy, the Lycée Carnot (Carnot High school) saw many young and ambitious students graduate to become influential men and woman in the world: Some, as Jacques Chirac and Dominique Strauss-Kahn (a contender in the upcoming French Présidentielles) became de fins politiciens (shrewd politicians); others, like Louis Aragon were to become famous écrivains (writers); des acteurs remarquables (remarkable actors), like Jean Reno, also attended classes there (remember him in le Grand Bleu, les Visiteurs, Léon, Ronin, Da Vinci Code, etc.); and finally musicians, such as the duo who, until today, many “around the world” still express surprise to find out that they are actually French: Of course, we’re talking about none other than Daft Punk!

 When Thomas Bangalter, the son of a noted musician (his father collaborated with la Compagnie Créole, for example), met like-minded Guy-Manuel de Homem-Christo at the lycée Carnot, les deux sont devenus amis (the two became friends) and decided to start a band they called Darlin’, which they named after the 1967 song of The Beach Boys.